NASA-Planetary-Science/AmesCAP/docs/source/autoapi/MarsFormat/index.rst

    and units to the configuration expected by CAP.
 In some cases, such as for MarsWRF, variables are derived and regridded onto a standard grid.

-   The executable requires x arguments:
+   The executable requires 1 argument:
+       * [input_file]              the file to be transformed

+   and optionally accepts 2 arguments:
        * [-openmars --openmars]    convert openMars data to MGCM format
        * [-marswrf --marswrf]      convert MarsWRF data to MGCM format

    Third-party Requirements:
        * numpy
+       * os
        * argparse
        * xarray